shirleywbi/CS330/cheatsheet.md

 #### Random Forests

 Random forests are a collection of decision trees.
 For instance, `RandomForestClassifier` is an average of a bunch of random decision trees.
+They are ensembles built using bootstrapping.

 - Each tree "votes" on the prediction, majority rules
 - Each tree (and split) is limited in the number of features it can look at